xabbu42/Master/arbeit.md

 \Begin{proof}
 The proof is exactly the same as for the main theorem, except in the
 4. case.
-In that case we just have to reuse a constant $c ∈ CS$ for the exact same axiom, if it already exists or else we add the new constant $c ∉ CS$ to the new constant specification $CS'$.
+In that case we just have to reuse a constant $c ∈ CS$ for the exact same axiom, if it already exists or else add the new constant $c ∉ CS$ to the new constant specification $CS'$.
 \End{proof}